PanagiotisPachiyannis/HexTech/README.md

 # HexTech
-This is the first attempt to create an encryption algorithm that follows the dna principles as suggested by Aryan Bashin and Jacob Flores Walker.
+This is the first attempt to create an encryption algorithm that follows the DNA principles as suggested by Aryan Bhasin and Jacob Flores Walker.